-Before we get into this Sarah Flint Rosie review, here’s a Sarah Flint promo code to save $50 on your first pair of full-price shoes: SARAHFLINT-BAHEATHERB.
+Before we get into this Sarah Flint Rosie review, here’s a Sarah Flint promo code to save 15% on your first pair or any pair of full-price shoes: SARAHFLINT-CCHEATHER1.
 You can find my previous Sarah Flint review of the Perfect Block Sandals here.

 I’m so excited to share my second pair of Sarah Flint shoes that have proudly earned a place in my closet.
 I am firmly in the camp that you can never have have enough leopard print shoes and these Rosie calf hair loafers are sure to be a staple in my fall and winter wardrobe.